 Queen Eleanor Primary Academy in Northampton joined the Trust in September 2013.
 It is a small primary with a high percentage of pupils from minority ethnic groups for whom English is an additional language.
-It has recently been judged by Ofsted to have moved from Special Measures to Good, a remarkable achievement, and one on which the Trust will help it to build towards a sustainably excellent future.
 Queen Eleanor is one of the Abbeyfield cluster primary schools and both leadership teams are planning to work even more closely together within the Trust.

 Visit Queen Eleanor Primary Academy’s website

 Becoming a Creative Education Trust school in 2013, Thistley Hough is in the Potteries where the mass production firms of old are being replaced by smaller, export-led, high-end ceramics firms that require modern creative skills.

 Although Thistley Hough went into Special Measures in summer 2012, its future looks bright.
 Thistley Hough has now been ranked among the best in England for their GCSE results according to the government’s new Progress 8 scoring system.
 The new Government measure, which was introduced this year, aims to measure how pupils progress from year seven through to their GCSE results and a score of +0.25 has placed Thistley Hough within the top 25 per cent nationally.

 Thistley Hough Academy is consulting on changes to their Admissions Arrangements for 2018/19.
 Please click here for further details.